OLAWUYI19/ANNOTATION-TRAIN/README.md

 ✔ Annotation tools & methodologies
 ✔ Certified by **Softechub**

 ## 📌 VIDEO ANNOTATION PROJECTS
 Video Annotation – Football Activity Detection, Emotion & Interaction Labelling, Extreme stunt.

-🔹Project Type
+**🔹Project Type**
 Freelance Practical Task / Annotation Assignment (via Softechub)

-🔹Project Overview
+**🔹Project Overview**
-This project involved frame-by-frame video annotation to train computer vision and machine learning models in recognising specific actions, emotions, or interactions.
+This project involved frame-by-frame video annotation to train computer vision and machine learning models in recognising specific actions, or interactions.
 The goal was to create accurate and consistent labels across key moments to support AI models in learning visual patterns over time.

-**In the Football Annotation Project** actions such as passing, tackling, dribbling and fouls were carefully tagged based on timecodes, it contains a frame count of 270.
+**In the Football Annotation Project** actions such as passing, tackling, dribbling and fouls were carefully tagged based on timecodes, and it contains a frame count of 270.

-**In the "Lovers" Annotation Assignment,** we focused on identifying  body language and interpersonal interactions like hugging and holding hands, and it contains 301 frame counts.

 **Extreme Stunt Cyclist Annotation (Practical Task):**
 Involved in annotating high-speed stunts and risky manoeuvres performed by cyclists, which shows Key events like take-offs, mid-air flips, landings, and crash points.
 This helped in building models for action recognition. it contains 442 frame counts.